397days/gpt3-code-finetuner/README.md

 ### Example Session

-An example session is shown below for
+An example session is shown below for better understanding of the interaction.

+## Running the code u